-The fasting period for Muslims worldwide started on the 9th of July.
-Ramadan or Ramadhan as it is known to all Muslims, lasts 29 to 30 days.
+The fasting period for Muslims worldwide has just begun.
+And Ramadan or Ramadhan as it is known to all Muslims, lasts 29 to 30 days.
 It is a period where Muslims refrain from consuming food and drinks during daylight hours, swearing, smoking, and even engaging in sexual relations.

 Malaysian Bazaar.. what a great vibe..